Missouri / Jefferson County

 Healthcare

-Residents of Otto have convenient access to quality healthcare, including Mercy Hospital Jefferson and SSM Health St. Clare Hospital nearby.
-With 1.9 physicians per 1,000 people and nearly 90% health insurance coverage, essential medical services are readily available.
+Otto residents have access to quality healthcare, with major hospitals like Mercy Hospital Jefferson and SSM Health St. Clare Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 1.9 per 1,000 people and 89.2% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Mercy Hospital Jefferson